gab1618/dashlang/README.md

 ```

 As you can see in the `for` example, we also have the compound assignment expression operator (`+=`, `-=`, etc...)

+## Usage

+As we don't have a compiled interpreter yet, you can do some tests using the `cli` package.
+The only requirement is to have Rust installed.
+You can run a program with the command:

+`cargo run --package cli "<path-to-script>`